Awards and Prizes

 Student Essay Awards is to discover, encourage, and promote the intellectual development of emerging scholars who engage in critical theoretical discussions and/or analyses about feminist/womanist issues concerning women and girls of color in the United States and the diaspora.

-Prize-winning essays will automatically be considered for publication by Frontiers
+The prize-winning essay will automatically be considered for publication by Frontiers

 ; all essays are subject to Frontiers

 peer review process.
 If winning essays are accepted for publication, additional revisions may be required.

 - Submissions must be from women of color who are current (2017) individual NWSA members and currently enrolled in a graduate or a professional program.
 Recent recipients of a terminal degree (no later than May 2016) are also eligible to apply.

 - Applicants should address the 2017 conference theme (complete details at www.nwsa.org/CFP)

 - Submissions must be original manuscripts, not previously published in whole or in part (whether online or in print) or under consideration for publication or another award.

 - Manuscripts must be word-processed, double-spaced (including endnotes), and should not exceed 14,000 words.

 - The title page should include the applicant's name, address, email address, college or university affiliation, and student status (graduate or eligible post graduate) in the top right corner.
 No other identification information should appear in the manuscript.